-I currently serve as Associate Professor and Director of Chinese Studies at William & Mary.
+I serve as Associate Professor of Chinese Studies in the Department of Modern Languages and Literatures at William & Mary.
+From 2020–2022 I was Associate Chair for Faculty Affairs in the department, and in June 2021 I wrapped up a three-and-a-half-year stint as director of Chinese Studies.
 From 2007–2016 I taught at the University of South Carolina—Columbia, where I directed both the program in Chinese and the Center for Asian Studies at the Walker Institute of International and Area Studies.
-Since 2014 I’ve also held an appointment as Visiting Professor (讲座教授) in the College of Chinese Language and Literature at Henan University in Kaifeng.

 If you want to get in touch, you can email me at mghill /-/ at /-/ wm /-/ dot /-/ edu.
-For a copy of my CV, click here.
+I am also on Twitter at @hillmg1.